shpatrickguo/bitgrit/shpg-dsprojects/achievements/certificates.md

 - Implement feature engineering, transformation, and selection with TensorFlow Extended
 - Establish data lifecycle by leveraging data lineage and provenance metadata tools and follow data evolution with enterprise data schemas
 - Apply techniques to manage modeling resources and best serve offline/online inference requests
-- Use analytics to address model fairness, explainability issues, and mitigate bottlenecks
+- Use analytics to address model fairness, explain-ability issues, and mitigate bottlenecks
 - Deliver deployment pipelines for model serving that require different infrastructures
 - Apply best practices and progressive delivery techniques to maintain a continuously operating production system
 ````